-16 Iterative substitutions in (7) yield $Q_i = \sum{i=1}^{\infty} (1-\delta)^{j-1} D{i+j} / (\prod{m=1}^{j} R{i+m}^{\kappa})$.
-This implies that asset prices Q_i depend on the discounted \sqrt{k} alues of future dividends.
-Note that in general equilibrium, both dividends and the discount rate R{i+m} are determined endogenously.
+^{16.} Iterative substitutions in (7) yield $Q_t = \sum{j=1}^{\infty} (1-\delta)^{j-1} D{t+j} / (\prod{m=1}^{j} R{t+m}^K)$.
+This implies that asset prices Q_t depend on the discounted values of future dividends.
+Note that in general equilibrium, both dividends and the discount rate R{t+m} are determined endogenously.
 For example, when the growth rate of the economy increases following a shock to technology growth, the discount rate rises and this partly negates the positive effects of the increase in dividends on asset prices.

-In the presence of financial market imperfections, the effects of exogenous shocks on real economic activity amplify through procyclical movements in the balance sheet condition of borrowers and countercyclical movements in the external finance premium.
 Put simply, the widely acknowledged financial accelerator mechanism is in action in this model.
 To see this point in detail, suppose there is an unexpected decline in asset prices Q_t in the wake of some adverse shock.
 Investment decreases along with the decline in asset prices.
 A lower than expected rate of return on capital R_t^K following the decline in asset prices then damages entrepreneurs' net worth N{t+1} .
-This causes deterioration in the balance sheet conditions of borrowers and the external finance premium increases.
+This causes deterioration in the balance-sheet conditions of borrowers and the external finance premium increases.
 Prompted by the increase in the external finance premium, firms scale back their investment; ultimately, asset prices are likely to fall further.
 As discussed, a kind of multiplier effect is in action, and this amplifies the magnitude of the initial shock.
 The amplified response of the economy to exogenous shocks then reflects the presence of the distortions in economic activity arising from the financial market imperfections.